The Controller – hereinafter referred to as the Customer, who agrees to this agreement

 - Firewall on network traffic, as well as a firewall on employee assets

-- Verification, whether and by whom personal data are entered into a Data Processing System by Provider
+- Verification, whether and by whom personal data are read from, entered into, edited in or deleted from a Data Processing System by Provider

 - Protocol of access attempts, including IP address and username